 When Luguentz Dort was ready to face off against the Utah Jazz, little did he know the night would become extraordinary for the wrong reasons.

-Shortly after the warm up, NBA officials in a tight group near the Chesapeake Energy Arena logo right before tip-off on the evening of March 11.
+Shortly after the warm up, NBA officials were huddled in a tight group near the Chesapeake Energy Arena logo right before tip-off on the evening of March 11.
 The Thunder and Jazz were ready to play.
 But something wasn’t right.
 After lengthy discussions between medical staff and referees, then coaches and referees, players and coaches were asked to head back to the locker room.
 Officials went to the scorers table and Mario Nanni, the Thunder’s public address announcer, said there’d be a delay to the game.

 Dort followed his teammates off the court heedless of what was going on.
 He was rattled.
-It wasn’t until the team had settled into the locker room that they were told that Rudy Gobert had for COVID-19 that day and the game was now postponed.
+It wasn’t until the team had settled into the locker room that they were told that Rudy Gobert had tested positive for COVID-19 that day and the game was now postponed.
 Shortly after that, the NBA suspended the season, throwing everything into chaos.
 Dort says the Thunder players left the stadium after they got their temperature checked.
 And for him, the following days were a blur: phone calls to worried family members and waiting for test results for COVID-19.
 As soon as Dort’s tests came back negative, he flew to Montreal to be with his parents where he spent 10 weeks isolating, watching film, working out on football fields and taking weekly Zoom calls with his team.

 It’s been a turbulent and whirlwind kind of year for Dort.
 The 20-year-old Canadian, who went undrafted, managed to prove his worth on a two-way contract before the global pandemic hit.
 In the short sample size of 29 games, Dort proved to be a handful on defense for opposing teams and as his confidence grew he started to take more shots on offense.
 In a short period, he’s justified his worth on and off the court.

 Dort was a four-star prospect, who went undrafted in the 2019 NBA Draft when he first arrived in Oklahoma at the start of the season.
-The combo guard expected to be picked in the first few rounds in the NBA Draft in New York.
+The six-foot-four combo guard expected to be picked in the first few rounds in the NBA Draft in New York.
 It hit him hard when that didn’t arrive.
 He had spent one year at Arizona State under the tutelage of Bobby Hurley and was the highest-rated player to play on the roster since James Harden in 2007.
 And before then, Dort was working the AAU circuit trying to make a name for himself.
 But when he arrived in Oklahoma, nobody knew what he was truly capable of doing.
 So Dort did what he knew was best: he got to work.